meliopolis/chainhopper-sdk/README.md

 Single Token: converts the entire position into WETH (via a swap on source chain), migrates it and swaps back to the OtherToken on destination chain before minting.

 Dual Token: moves both tokens over independently and reconstructs the position on destination chain.
 This is simpler (fewer steps within the smart contract) but limited as both tokens need to be available routes on the bridge.
 Typically WETH and USDC are primary routes, though our current bridge Across supports [a few others for specific chains](https://app.across.to/api/available-routes).
+As of now, one of the two tokens in this path must be either WETH or ETH.

 By default, SDK returns Single Token route.
 To get a quote for Dual Token: